 The ultimate solution for hardcore programmers

 Magento is a FOS (Free and Open Source) software solution for managing all aspects of virtual shopping carts.
 It's currently used in some shape or form by nearly ¼ of a million merchants including big name companies like Nike, Cisco Systems and Ford.
-Magento was originally developed in 2007 and the platform was purchased in 2011 by eBay/X.commerce.
+Magento was originally developed in 2007 and the platform is now owned by Adobe.